 It is this kind of thoughtful storytelling, a show-rather-than-tell ideology, that is missing in dominant fare.
 As with Aronofsky’s recent head-trip mother!, It does not function off of preordained ideals of what the audience would like or expect to see.
 Instead, it actively seeks to negate our preconceived prospects, by creating a psychological nightmare under that topic we all wish to avoid when we enter the cinema lobby: our repressed thoughts and feelings.

-Moreover, Jason Ballentine’s editing and Paul Hackner’s sound design work in tandem to unsettle our viewing experience, with Pennywise’s cackles and movement amplified to an ethereal level and the rapidity of shot lengths oscillating infectiously between moments of drama and scenes of horror: one particular sequence, involving a projector, brilliantly combines flickering light and the noticeable clunk of the projectors slides loading to increase tension, disrupt our senses and emulate a feeling of anxiety that nowhere is safe, not even from a medium such as a projection that lays outside of our own subjective experience, a feeling all too relevant to our position as film spectators ourselves.
+Moreover, Jason Ballentine’s editing and Paul Hackner’s sound design work in tandem to unsettle our viewing experience, with Pennywise’s cackles and movement amplified to an ethereal level and the rapidity of shot lengths oscillating infectiously between moments of drama and scenes of horror.
+One particular sequence, involving a projector, brilliantly combines flickering light and the noticeable clunk of the projector slides loading to increase tension, disrupting our senses and emulating a feeling of anxiety that nowhere is safe, not even from a medium such as a projection that lays outside of our own subjective experience, a feeling all too relevant to our position as film spectators.

 Finally, there are the character portrayals, a factor that is both open to praise and criticism.
 Firstly, there is Skarsgård, who, if you’ll pardon the pun, walks a difficult tightrope between horror and comedy that remains balanced for the most part, although leaning towards comedy perhaps a little too often for my liking.
 The character is inherently abhorrent, yet the film asks us to laugh at his antics at points where it seems inappropriate according to the narrative events.
 But more often than not, Skarsgård negotiates around these flaws and creates a character worthy of the inevitable explosion of Halloween outfit ideas.